Who is Betting on You?

 This work excites me not because it is flashy, but because it is foundational.
 When it works well, it disappears into the background, quietly supporting everything else.

-I also write, not just code, but documentation and articles that clarify ideas, strengthen collaboration, and share lessons with a broader community.
+Writing has also become part of my work.
+I write not just code, but documentation and articles that clarify ideas, strengthen collaboration, and share lessons with a broader community.

 Looking Back